specapoorv/RRTStar-Implementaion---Python-Gazebo/README.md

-in rrt-star please add the rewire function
+in rrt-star please code the rewire function and add that in develop_tree too right now its only checking nearby nodes and choosing the best parent in them but not rewirng the tree